 Nested Bean Zen Sack

 If you find that your baby has trouble falling asleep on their new schedule, why not try our Zen Sack?
+It's our most popular weighted sleep sack for a reason.

-This wearable blanket is gently weighted to mimic your soothing touch, and can encourage your baby to learn how to self soothe through wake ups when you aren't around by helping them feel snug and secure through nap time and nighttime.
+This wearable blanket is gently weighted to mimic your soothing touch and can encourage your baby to learn how to self-soothe through wake-ups when you aren't around by helping them feel snug and secure through nap time and nighttime.

 Tuck your baby in while they're drowsy